-The Administrative Procedure Code into force, stipulates the general mandatory principles to be applied by the public administration, and eventually by appeal structures that review administrative appeals of businesses.
+The Administrative Procedure Code into force stipulates the general mandatory principles to be applied by the public administration and eventually by appealing structures that review administrative appeals of businesses.
 These principles have been further detailed in the New Administrative Procedure Code9.
-The latter provides also some other additional principles compared to the current Code, setting higher standards of applicable guarantees for the parties during administrative review.
+The latter also provides some other additional principles compared to the current Code, setting higher standards of applicable guarantees for the parties during the administrative review.